 12.1.1 A pilot/escort vehicle is defined as an extension of the warning system of the oversize vehicle or vehicle with load.
-The purpose of the pilot/escort vehicle is to provide maximum warning to other traffic and traffic control/flagging.
+The purpose of the pilot/escort vehicle is to provide maximum warning to traffic and other traffic control/flagging.
 Failure of pilot/escort vehicle operators or flag persons to comply with these provisions in properly warning and directing traffic is considered a violation of the terms of the permit by the permit holder.

-12.2 The Permittee shall:
+12.2 Permittee Responsibility:

-- 12.2.1 Provide the required number of pilot/escort vehicles specified on the face of the permit. - 12.2.2 Ensure all personnel are properly equipped and briefed as to their responsibilities prior to the movement. - 12.2.3 Ensure that pilot/escort vehicles, operators and/or flag persons employed, carry out the provisions of the permit. - 12.2.4 Ensure all pilot/escort vehicle operators are at least 18 years old for noncommercial vehicles, at least 19 years old for intrastate commercial vehicles, and at least 21 years old for interstate commercial vehicles.
+- 12.2.1 The Permittee shall provide the required number of pilot/escort vehicles specified on the face of the permit. - 12.2.2 The Permittee shall ensure all personnel are properly equipped and briefed as to their responsibilities prior to the movement. - 12.2.3 The Permittee shall ensure that pilot/escort vehicles, operators, and/or flag persons employed, carry out the provisions of the permit. - 12.2.4 The Permittee shall ensure that all pilot/escort vehicle operators are at least 18 years old for noncommercial vehicles, at least 19 years old for intrastate commercial vehicles, and at least 21 years old for interstate commercial vehicles.